KarimK-x/ML-Environment-Setup/README.md

      - **Python**
      - **Code Runner**
    - Open a folder in VSCode where you'd like to work.
-   - Create a file named `test.ipynb`.
+   - Create a file named `test.ipynb`. (it is essential you add the ".ipynb" yourself)
    - Press `Ctrl+Shift+P` (or `Cmd+Shift+P` on Mac) to open the command palette.
    - Search for and select **"Python: Select Interpreter"**.
    - Select the interpreter with the name of your environment (`workshop_env`).